vdclab/vdclab-wiki/favorites.md

 # VDC Lab Favorites

-> Here you can find a selection of the tools and website presented on this wiki.
-The selection is based on the favorite websites of Dr Valérie de Crécy-Lagard.
+> Here you can find a curated selection of the tools and websites presented by this wiki.
+This collection is dedicated to the preferred resources of Dr. Valérie de Crécy-Lagard.
 {.is-info}

 # Alignment